Freedom News

 Scott grew up in New Jersey, receiving a Quaker education.
 The Quaker social gospel and week-long work camps at homeless shelters, prisons and the like made a deep impression on his worldview and politics.
 At Williams College he was studying Political Economy with a focus in Economics but fell in love in his senior year and was distracted from his studies.
 When he went to defend his baccalaureate thesis his advisor rejected his work.
 Forced to find a new sponsor, he happened upon the door of economist William Hollinger, who was curious about the economic development of Burma (Myanmar).
 He became an advisor to Scott, who after finishing his BA applied to the Graduate Program in Economics at Yale.
 Scott had an opportunity to visit North Africa that summer which conflicted with taking the calculus course, causing his transfer to the Political Science department.

 Scott decided that in order to call himself a ‘peasantist’ he needed to actually engage in ethnographic fieldwork — a move his fellow political scientists thought was career suicide at worst, and a waste of time at best.
 He spent fourteen months in a village in Malaysia which became the backbone research for Weapons of the Weak.
-This work caught the attention of anthropologists such as Clifford Geertz and Benedict Anderson; a political scientist using ethnography in their methodology was all but unheard of at the time.
+This work caught the attention of researchers such as Clifford Geertz and Benedict Anderson; a political scientist using ethnography in their methodology was all but unheard of at the time.
 The book was also criticised by Edward Said – who thought that exposing and analysing the ‘hidden’ strategies of the subaltern undermined their ability to resist.
 This opens up a larger question about the nature of radical scholarship itself: when we dissect and make legible the mechanisms and tactics of resistance and rebellion, do we temper their potential?
 Do we get in our own way with our research?

 Scott may not have identified publicly as an Anarchist but he certainly was an anarchist.
 In Two Cheers for Anarchism he employs what he calls an “anarchist squint” — positioning to gain insights from “forms of informal cooperation, coordination, and action that embody [Proudhon’s principle of] mutuality without hierarchy”.
 Another useful concept from that work is of “anarchist calisthenics” — the idea that we should stay limber by engaging in routine violations of minor laws: jaywalking, minor shoplifting, loitering and the like — because someday it will be necessary to break major laws.
 His review of Jared Diamond’s The World Until Yesterday is highly recommended — a delight to read, and useful for the anarcho-primitivist in your life.